chensterman/Dynamic-Brightness-Controls/README.md

-# Dynamic Brightness Mod is a Minecraft mod for 1.21.5+ that allows the user to set seamless transitions between different light levels and dimensions.
+# Dynamic Brightness Mod
+A Minecraft mod for 1.21.5+ that allows the user to set seamless transitions between different light levels and dimensions.